Trey Anastasio on stage, 1991

 Acoustic Guitar — Stage & Spot Use

-The Horse / My Friend pattern — 1993 Throughout the spring and summer 1993 tours, Trey's mid-show acoustic guitar appearances became a recurring feature.
+The Horse / My Friend pattern — 1993 Throughout the Spring and Summer 1993 tours, Trey's mid-show acoustic guitar appearances became a recurring feature.
 The Horse in particular was performed with Trey on acoustic at a significant number of shows — it was essentially an expected part of the song's live presentation during this period.

 03